CeereMugambi/system-engineering_devops/shell_permissions/README.md

-Script that changes current user to betty
+script that prints the effective username of current user